hagmir7/lamsa/README.md

 ## Contact

-For any inquiries, please contact us at [support@lamssafashion.com](mailto:support@lamssafashion.com).
+For any inquiries, please get in touch with us at [support@freewsad.com](mailto:support@freewsad.com).

 Thank you for choosing Lamssa Fashion!
 ```

-Feel free to customize any sections of this `README.md` file according to your specific project needs and details.